Is My Dog Allergic?

 • The most serious reaction to an allergen is anaphylactic shock.

-• Your pup’s blood pressure may drop due to the counteracting effect the body’s immune system has on the allergen.
+• Your pup’s blood pressure may drop due to the counteracting effect that the body’s immune system has on the allergen.

-• However, such cases are very rare in dogs
+• However, such cases are very rare in dogs.

 Determinants of allergy in dogs

 Unlike popular belief, fleas are not active only in certain seasons or months.
 They are quite active all year round however, the rate of infestation is high during particular months.
 It is most common in summer and warm climates.
-Flea Allergy Dermatitis (FAD) occurs due to the interaction between the saliva of the flea and your dog’s immune system.
+Flea allergy dermatitis (FAD) occurs due to the interaction between the saliva of the flea and your dog’s immune system.

 Symptoms